picamator/transfer-object/README.md

 ];
 ```

-TO Generator converts it to Defintion file:
+TO Generator converts it to Definition file:
 ```yml
 Customer:
   firstName: